SeanTFarr/Pewlett-Hackard-Analysis/README.md

 - Mentorship Eligibility

-  - As the final piece, we joined the 3 tables, employee, titles, and dept_emp, and then filtered the new table by their birth date (if during the year 1965) and if they are still employeed (the "to_date" = '9999-01-01')
+  - As the final piece, we joined the 3 tables (employee, titles, and dept_emp), then filtered the new table by their birth date (if during the year 1965) and if they are still employeed (the "to_date" = '9999-01-01')

 <img src= Resources\mentorship_eligibility.png>